contagon/handbook/handbook/32-repentance-and-membership-councils.md

 In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

 See [32.6.1.4](32-repentance-and-membership-councils.md#32614-violations-of-trust) for when a council is required.
 See [32.6.3.3](32-repentance-and-membership-councils.md#32633-embezzling-church-funds) if a member was involved in embezzlement of Church funds or property.
+See [32.6.3.4](32-repentance-and-membership-councils.md#32634-misuse-of-personal-data) for misuse of personal data.

 #### 32.6.2.5 Some Other Acts